Is Ceramic-Coated Cookware Safe for Cooking?

 How to Stay on the Safe Side

-How is 100% Ceramic Cookware Made?
+2. 100% Ceramic Cookware

-Concerns about the Glaze
+Concerns about 100% Ceramic Cookware Glaze

 Lead can build up in the human body and cause health problems over time.
 According to some studies, regular use of certain types of glazed ceramic cookware can cause lead poisoning and serious health problems in children.